a-mullins/advent/README.md

-# Advent2018
+# Advent of Code
-My Advent of Code 2018 solutions.
+My Advent of Code solutions.

-Obviously, no peeking if want to solve the puzzles for yourself!
+No peeking!